Balkans off the Beaten Track

 UK - Tirana

 Titan’s VIP door-to-door travel service collects you from home, for your flight to Tirana.
 On arrival our coach transfers you to our hotel.

 We begin with a guided tour of Tirana, Albania’s vibrant capital and a destination just emerging on the city-break scene.
 Ambling along the main boulevard, we pass the Presidential Palace and National Arts Gallery, before continuing to Skanderbeg Square, home to the 18th-century Et’hem Bey Mosque, the Palace of Culture and the National History Museum.
 You’ve got the afternoon to explore on your own - perhaps take the cable car up to Mount Dajti National Park for forest walks and spectacular city views.

 The riverside city of Berat is on the agenda today.
 It has a fairly chequered history, with everyone from the Ancient Greeks to the Byzantines to the Romans leaving their cultural stamp.
 But it’s the Ottoman architecture that you’ll notice the most these days - and it’s what helped the city win UNESCO World Heritage Status in 2008.
 Explore the hillside houses and grand mosques, and tour the Byzantine churches hidden inside the walls of Berat’s castle.
 We make our way back to Tirana via a local winery, for the chance to sample Albanian whites and reds.

 The medieval town of Kruja is our first destination today.
-We get a great insight into Albanian culture at the History and Ethnographic Museum (housed in a 5th century castle), before ducking into the old bazaar to browse traditional crafts, silver filigree and colourful kilim rugs.
-Souvenirs sorted, we make a beeline for the Adriatic coast.
-Reaching the port city of Durres, we head to the city’s standout attraction - the 15,000-capacity Roman amphitheatre.
-After exploring the amphitheatre and admiring its 2nd century wall mosaic, we conclude at Durres’ archaeological museum.
+We get a great insight into Albanian culture at the History and Ethnographic Museum (housed in a 5th-century castle), before ducking into the old bazaar to browse traditional crafts, silver filigree and colourful kilim rugs.
+Souvenirs sorted, we’ll return to the hotel.
+Please note: 2020 departures will also visit the port city of Durres this afternoon, with its Roman amphitheatre and archaeological museum.